galihpermana29/terrahash-fe/README.md

 11. When your offer is accepted by land owner, click button “**Pay**”
 12. Your wallet will prompt you to approve the transaction, which will create the lease smart contract and transfer the initial funds.

-**Land Owner - See Leasing Offer**

-1. Open profile page
-2. go to tab “**Review Lease Offer**”
-3. Click “See Detail” to see lease offer detail

 ## Key Concepts

 ### User Types